-Single mom Willa Fairchild (Autumn Reeser) has spent the last two years dividing her time between being a healthcare worker and caring for her son, Scout (Liam Hughes), who had a serious heart condition but thanks to an experimental procedure will be able to experience the full joy of Christmas.
-It is Willa's kindness and love which comes to the attention of one of her patients, Greg Conrad (Bruce Dawson), who often tells Scout about the magical Christmases he had at Bramble House in Oregon.
-When Greg passes away Willa is stunned to learn that he placed her in his will with not only a gift equal to her son's medical bills but also a Christmas vacation to Bramble House.
-When they go to Bramble House they find themselves joined by Finn Knightly (David Haydn-Jones) who is Scout's favourite illustrator of novels.
+Single mom Willa Fairchild (Autumn Reeser - Love at the Thanksgiving Day Parade) has spent the last two years dividing her time between being a healthcare worker and caring for her son, Scout (Liam Hughes), who had a serious heart condition but thanks to an experimental procedure will be able to experience the full joy of Christmas.
+It is Willa's kindness and love which comes to the attention of one of her patients, Greg Conrad (Bruce Dawson - Hearts of Christmas), who often tells Scout stories about the magical Christmases he had at Bramble House in Oregon.
+When Greg passes away Willa is stunned to learn that he placed her in his will with not only a gift equal to her son's medical bills but also arranged a Christmas vacation to Bramble House.
+When they arrive at Bramble House Willa and Scout find themselves joined by Finn Knightly (David Haydn-Jones - A Cookie Cutter Christmas) who is Scout's favourite illustrator of novels.
 What they don't know is that Finn is in fact Greg's estranged son who has shown up believing a nurse manipulated his late father into putting her in to his will.
-Trouble is the more time he spends with Willa and Scout the more he falls for them and knows that he will have to tell the truth of who he is and why he is there.
+Trouble is the more time he spends with Willa and Scout the more he falls for them and knows that eventually he will have to tell the truth of who he is and why he is there.